 There could be a change or at least a modification to the law later in the year after the season starts.
 Some campsites may get set up at some distance from Pangong but as of now, the ban is complete and absolute in terms of state-owned land.
 Locals at Spangmik or other nearby villages may bring about new constructions on their privately owned land later in the year but there is no update on it yet.

+So the law is there but not in effect.
+Considering that the entire Ladakh is invested in tourism related ventures like this, I do not believe that the local authorities will take any actions either, unless the court or NGT cracks the whip even harder.
 I hope the information above was of help.
 If you have any questions; or need any other details; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.